pkrishnan66/Informatrix_International_Exam/ReadMe.txt

 2.Please go the Web.config file and change the path of "SettledBetCsv" key and "UnSettledBetCsv" to match the path on User System.
 3.The same must be done for the Unit Test as well in the Parse Methods of the UnSettleBetsTest and SettleBestTest cs files.
-4. The rest of the code has been kept straight forward as possible and as mentioned UI is not been made fanciful keeping the Time Span in MInd and not to lack of Skill and Knowledge.
+4. The rest of the code has been kept straight forward as possible